vityevato/beardie/README.md

 Beardie tries to automatically guess which *player* it should control for you.
 When you press any Beardie shortcut or media key with Beardie open, it will automatically control the site (native app) currently playing media, if you have no playing player, it will try to control the browser tab (if it is one of our supported sites) or native player app, which is currently focused, if Beardie failed to do either, it will automatically control the first.

 ### Keyboard Shortcuts
-Beardie comes with a handy list of Keyboard Shortcuts that can be configured under the `Shortcuts` tab of Beardie Preferences (available through the menubar icon).
+Beardie comes with a handy list of Keyboard Shortcuts that can be configured under the `Shortcuts` tab of the Beardie Preferences.
 Here is a default settings:
 ![Keyboard Shortcuts](images/keys.png)

 Very usefull command is **Raise/Hide Active Player Window**.
 For example, you are working with a document, and you are tired of the current playlist, which is playing from the site on one of the tabs in some browser window.
 Press the combination and Beardie will bring up the browser window and switch to the player tab.
 Change the playlist and press the combination again.
 Beardie will take you back to the document window, while restoring the sequence of windows and tabs in the browser as it was before.